Terasasa/PoEHandBook/README.md

 # PoEHandBook
 Ultimate Path of Exile knowledge base in one small window

-If you're here to just download the software - follow this [link](https://github.com/Tyrrrz/PoEHandBook/releases).
+If you're here to just download the software - follow this [link](https://github.com/Tyrrrz/PoEHandBook/releases) To run this software you will need [.NET Framework 4.5](https://www.microsoft.com/en-US/Download/details.aspx?id=30653)

 # Features
 - Search by item's name, type, mods or description